constraintAutomaton/Introducing-Collaborative-Link-Traversal-Query-Processing/content/methodology.md

 Also, an alternative would be to not share private information.

 Building on the evaluation method of the first set of solutions, those metrics are added:
-The Access time: The time it takes to retrieve information from the cache and the Cache miss and cache hit rates
+The Access time: The time it takes to retrieve information from the cache and the Cache miss and cache hit rates.